 ATS Resume Guide for the Energy & Utilities Industry

 The energy and utilities sector uses ATS systems that reflect the industry's strong emphasis on safety, regulatory compliance, and technical certifications.
 Both traditional energy (oil, gas, utilities) and renewable energy companies filter heavily on engineering discipline keywords, safety training credentials, and environmental compliance terminology.
 This guide covers the keyword clusters and resume strategies for energy sector hiring.
+New to ATS optimization?
+Start with our Ultimate ATS Guide.

 Industry Keyword Clusters